Consulting & Speaking

 These talks can range from as little as 20 minutes to a few hours.

-Before I returned to academia and became a PhD Candidate, I spent eight years working in marketing and advertising.
+Before I returned to academia, I spent eight years working in marketing and advertising.
 Among other things, I was an account manager in digital advertising at e.g. Altogether Digital (now WCRS) and AKQA, and I served clients such as Nike Basketball, Littlewoods, NetJets and Nokia Siemens Networks.
 I was also the first marketing manager at Stockholm School of Entrepreneurship, and I ran the I2P Global competition (facilitating the commercialisation of academic research) for two years at the Royal Institute of Technology.